- Notice Boards implement dependencies between jobs and between workflows.

 The following page is invoked from the

-- The green and the grey workflows both post to the same Notice Board from which a Notice is expected by the currently selected workflow (blue)
+- The green and the grey workflows both post to the same Notice Board.
+A Notice is expected from this Notice Board by the currently selected workflow (blue)

 - The current workflow (blue) and one more workflow (brown) both wait for a Notice from the same Notice Board.